The New Community Involvement form printable version:

 involves banking or the handling of securities, or the handling of jewelry, works of art, antiques, or other valuables;

-Student Services sends out email with opportunities that arise and there is also a bulletin board around the corner from the main office to check out.
+Student Services sends out emails from time to time with opportunities that arise.
+There is also a bulletin board around the corner from the main office to check out.

-If you have any additional questions regarding mandatory community involvement, please see Student Services.
+If you have any additional questions regarding mandatory community involvement, please don't hesitate to contact the school.

 Some Volunteer Opportunities you might like to check out include the following;